%&XeLaTeX

 writing for a magazine read by bicycling enthusiasts, it may be common

-knowledge among the public at large.
+exactly common knowledge among the public at large.

 A good rule of thumb when it comes to factual information is to err on